nianeyna/ao3downloader/README.md

 - If there are no logs or the logs are unhelpful, look for a folder called "venv" inside the repository.
 Delete "venv" and try re-running the script.
 - If deleting venv doesn't work, try deleting the entire repository and re-downloading from github (but remember to save your existing downloads if you have any!)
 - If re-downloading the repository doesn't work, try uninstalling and reinstalling python.
-    - Make sure you install python 3 version 3.9.9 or earlier.
+    - Make sure you install a version between 3.9.0 and 3.9.9 (inclusive).
+Version 3.9.9 exactly is strongly preferred.
     - Make sure to choose the option "add to PATH" during the installation.
 - If reinstalling python doesn't work, [see this stackoverflow answer](https://stackoverflow.com/a/58773979).
 - If you have tried all of the above and it still doesn't work, see below for how to send me a bug report.